MRimk/UniversityNotes/vulnerabilities.md

 **Impact of a vulnerability:**

 - [ ] None
-- [x] Loss of availability - after this error not being handled client can think it is still connected, but it is not anymore
+- [x] Loss of availability - after this error client is not connected to the server anymore, since the worker crashes.
 - [ ] Data leak
 - [ ] Data corruption
 - [ ] Code execution

-**Cause:** because of a long message sent from the client to the worker, that is being encrypted with RSA, the message length, that was supposed to be in the message packet itself was not there, and in api.c api_recv(), line 104, there is a SEGFAULT, where the string cannot be converted to int.
+**Cause:** realloc in api.c api_recv() function at line 58 `realloc(msg, total_size);`, reallocates the msg with the total size, but in the assigns a new pointer to msg, thus overwriting the pointer obtained previously, and thus the free() crashes on the pointer later on, since it passes a pointer to free() obtained previously.

 **Steps to reproduce:** \
-after registering a user send this message:
+After /register command send this message: \
 "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Praesent ut justo scelerisque, semper nunc in, semper augue.
-Nullam in egestas libero, sit amet ultrices arcu.
-Morbi euismod vel urna sed consequat.
-Nulla ex leo, semper id erat vel vestibulu" (248 bytes) x 3
+Proin cursus leo vel consectetur ultricies.
+Proin nec augue quis enim cursus molestie.
+Etiam varius dolor ut quam ornare sodales.
+Nunc eu imperdiet tortor.
+Maecenas non elit quis mauris aliquam vulputate id ac augue.
+Suspendisse consequat in ante nec porta.
+Nunc lectus velit, facilisis non libero id, volutpat accumsan sapien.
+Duis a sodales risus.
+Duis turpis ante, iaculis a eros sit amet, facilisis interdum tortor.
+Praesent sagittis tellus vitae ornare cursus.
+Nulla sed pulvinar libero.
+Etiam pulvinar accumsan velit a viverra.
+Maecenas aliquam."
+608 bytes

 **How it was found:** \
-manual testing with the mentioned input.
+manual testing with the mentioned input to see what happens with long inputs